GarySimons/One-Milestone-Project/README.md

 To test both my HTML and my CSS, I ran them through the W3C validation websites.
 [W3C Markup Validation Service] (https://validator.w3.org/), and [W3C CSS Validation Service] (https://jigsaw.w3.org/css-validator/).
 This allowed me to catch any problems such as rouge puntuation marks or incorrect code.
 This helped me go back in and change the errors so my code was more efficient and worked properly.

+Throughout the building of this site, I have constantly been testing that buttons and links are working correctly.
+When I make any changes to my HTML or CSS, I automatically make sure it does what I want it to do.
+If it doesn't work, I try and fix it and test again until it is successful.

 ---

 ## Deployment
 My site is deployed on GitHub.
 I created a repository and used it for version control and sharing.

+I have been pushing my code through to GitHub very regularly as, on occasion, something has gone wrong and I've had to go into my history and retrieve bits of code that I know will work.

 ---